 Microsoft Outlook: Not working? ...

 Office Work: You can download Libre Office for free.
 It has a word processor, spreadsheet, and presentation software.
-It's compatible with Microsoft Office and Visio.
-It can be used to create PDFs.
-Great tool.
-If you are at school or university etc, see if you can get Microsoft Office for free here.
+It is compatible with Microsoft Office and Visio, and can be used to create PDFs; great tool.
+Alternatively, you can also buy Microsoft Office 2016 very cheaply from Amazon.

 Partition Editing: Sometimes PC suppliers partition your hard drive incorrectly.
 So, if your D: drive is largely unused and your C: drive is over 60% full, you might want to make C: bigger.
 Partition Wizard is the tool to use and its free.